Japan·17 - 24 September 2025

 Day 6: Monday, September 22, 2025

 Our morning takes us to Kumamoto Castle, one of Japan’s most magnificent and historically significant fortresses.
-Despite the damage caused by the 2016 earthquake, the ongoing restoration has turned the castle into a powerful symbol of resilience, offering us a glimpse into Japan’s unwavering commitment to preserving its cultural treasures.
+Despite the damage caused by the 2016 earthquake, the restoration has turned the castle into a powerful symbol of resilience.
+It offers us a glimpse into Japan’s unwavering commitment to preserving its cultural treasures.
 We’ll also stop by the serene Suizenji Jojuen Garden, a perfect example of traditional Japanese landscape design.

 After a light lunch, we’ll continue our journey to Karatsu, a charming coastal town celebrated for its pottery and rich samurai history.
 Upon arrival, we’ll check into a traditional ryokan, where we’ll experience Japan’s renowned hospitality in elegant, tatami-matted rooms, complete with the opportunity to relax in a private onsen.

-As the evening sets in, we’ll come together for a delicious kaiseki dinner at the ryokan.
-Every dish is thoughtfully prepared with fresh, local ingredients, giving us a real taste of the region’s unique flavors.
+As the evening sets in, we’ll gather at the Ryokan for a another delicious kaiseki dinner.
+Every dish is thoughtfully prepared with fresh, local ingredients, giving us a taste of the region’s unique flavors.

 Included